- Your Government

 Phosphorus Control Plan

 As part of the State Stormwater Permit, the Town was required to submit to the State a Phosphorus Control (PCP) by April 1, 2021.
 The Town and Village submitted a joint PCP which can be viewed below.
-The PCP is currently in draft form pending Selectboard and Trustee approval and will be a working document as projects are investigated.
+The PCP was accepted by the State on April 22, 2022 and has been incorporated into the Town's Stormwater Management Plan.